Volkswagen Arteon Shooting Brake review

 That said, it’ll still carry 565 litres of luggage.
 Which is 85 litres more than you can fit in an Audi A5 Sportback.
 Although, you can fit 650 litres in a VW Passat Estate, so that’s still the car to go for if you fancy doing a bit of antiquing in your VW.

-There are changes to the Volkswagen Arteon’s interior, too.
+There are changes to the Volkswagen Arteon’s interior as part of a recent model update.
 The old car’s analogue clock has gone.
 And the physical heating controls have also disappeared.
 Now, you get a row of touch-sensitive keys under the infotainment system (just like in the new VW Golf), which isn’t so easy to use while you are driving.

 VW has resisted the temptation to give the new Arteon the Golf’s tiny gear selector.
 But, they have changed the layout of the dashboard and air vents, so it doesn’t just look like a copy and pasted Passat cabin anymore…